dmitrikaramazov/ocsf-types-rs/README.md

 This crate provides native Rust types for OCSF events, objects, and enums.
 It is generated programmatically from the official OCSF schema.
 It uses the official python OCSF compile tool to first create a flattened JSON schema then use `serde` to parse it.

+The goal of this project is to provide an easy, safe interface that fully matches the OCSF specifications.

 ## Usage

 Add this to your `Cargo.toml`: